cfgauss/r-novice-gapminder/_extras/guide.md

 the function `if()` will still run, but will only evaluate the condition in the first element.
 Here you need to make sure your condition is of length 1.

 The `any()` function will return TRUE if at least one TRUE value is found within a vector, otherwise it will return `FALSE`.
 This can be used in a similar way to the `%in%` operator.
 The function `all()`, as the name suggests, will only return `TRUE` if all values in the vector are `TRUE`.

-#### While loops

-to repeat an operation until a certain condition is met use a `while()` loop

 ~~~
-while(this condition is true){
-  do a thing
-}
+any(2002 %in% gapminder$year)
+any(2012 %in% gapminder$year)
 ~~~
 {: .r}

+#### While loops

+To repeat an operation until a certain condition is met use a `while()` loop

-here's a while loop
-that generates random numbers from a uniform distribution (the `runif` function) between 0 and 1 until it gets one that's less than 0.1.
+Here's a while loop that generates random numbers from a uniform distribution (the `runif` function) between 0 and 1 until it gets one that's less than 0.1.

 ~~~
 z <- 1